runxiyu/sjdb-src/README.md

 [Daily Bulletin Home Page](https://sj.ykps.net/sjdb/)

+**Please note that any code presented herein, or any information present on the Daily Buletin, does not represent the school in its official capacity.
+Information provided herein are provided on a best-effort basis by students who are otherwise unaffiliated with the school administration (and also have a very busy academic life).**

 Daily Bulletins are bulletin boards for students and staff at the Songjiang campus of [YK Pao School](https://ykpaoschool.cn), which are delivered by email every school day.
 They contain information such as